 - Look at the Copyright Date

-Books with characters of color did not appear until the mid-1960s, many of which were published to meet the new market demand but were still written by white authors, edited by white editors and published by white publishers.
+Only a few books with characters of color appeared prior to the mid-1960s, many of which were published to meet the new market demand but were still written by white authors, edited by white editors, and published by white publishers.
 They therefore reflected a white point of view.
 Authors of colors writing about their own experiences emerged in the 1970s, but this trend has fluctuated with the market over the years.
 Non-sexist books, with rare exceptions, were not published before 1973.

 The copyright dates, therefore, can be a clue as to how likely the book is to be overtly racist or sexist or gendered, although a recent copyright date is no guarantee of a book’s relevance or sensitivity.
 The copyright date only means the year the book was published.
 It usually takes several years from the time a manuscript is submitted to the publisher to the time it is actually printed.
 This time lag meant little in the past, but is significant in a time period of rapid change and evolving consciousness as children’s book publishing attempts to be relevant.